dpsommer/noctis-tools/README.md

 This project uses Amazon s3 for static content, please reference any large content files from there: <a>https://s3.amazonaws.com/noctis-tools-assets/</a>

-The Heroku toolbar comes with the foreman Ruby gem, which allows you to deploy a test version of the site to localhost:5000 using the .pf-local Procfile with<br/>
-<code>foreman start -f .pf-local</code>
+The Heroku toolbar comes with the foreman Ruby gem, which allows you to deploy a test version of the site to localhost:5000 using the .pf-local Procfile with <code>foreman start -f .pf-local</code>

 Note that .pf-local is specifically for Windows, for Linux, just run <code>foreman start</code> to use the default Procfile.